tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 Although people may choose to go monolingual at any other point in the learning process.

-Once you learn defining vocabulary, definitions written in your target language will become much more comprehensible and you will be able to completely ditch bilingual dictionaries, such as JMdict.
+Once you learn defining vocabulary, definitions written in your target language will become much more comprehensible, and you will be able to completely ditch bilingual dictionaries, such as JMdict.

 ## When to move to another domain